RyanHirsch/podcastdx-client/README.md

 Optionally provide usage analytics back to me to help me improve the library. **If you do not provide this value, analytics will not be sent.
 It provides privacy by default.**

+JSON Schema generated from the types contained in the project can be found at <https://github.com/RyanHirsch/podcastdx-client/tree/master/src/schemas>

 ## Installation

 ```sh